awesome-css-group/awesome-css/README.md

 ## Books :books:

-* [CSS Secrets](http://shop.oreilly.com/product/0636920031123.do) – Better Solutions to Everyday Web Design Problems
+* [CSS Secrets](http://shop.oreilly.com/product/0636920031123.do) – Better Solutions to Everyday Web Design Problems.
-* [CSS3: The Missing Manual ](http://shop.oreilly.com/product/0636920024996.do) – Really Helpful in Advancing your Design Skills to a whole new Level
+* [CSS3: The Missing Manual ](http://shop.oreilly.com/product/0636920024996.do) – Really Helpful in Advancing your Design Skills to a whole new Level.

 <sub>[⇧ back to top](#contents)</sub>